kesharwaniayush/login-page/README.md

 Open index.html in any web browser.
 Enter a username and password to test the validation.

-📸 Optional Screenshot
-Add a screenshot of your login page here if you like.

 🙋‍♂️ Author
 Ayush Kesharwani
 Frontend Developer